 Applicants Sought for Research Division Faculty Fellow Position

-The Division of Research and Economic Development is seeking faculty applicants for a new Faculty Fellow position that will help the division advance a variety of initiatives designed to assist UNLV in its effort to achieve Tier One status.
+The Division of Research and Economic Development is seeking faculty applicants for a new Faculty Fellow position that will help the division advance various initiatives designed to assist UNLV in achieving Top Tier status, especially those focused on supporting research infrastructure.

 The new position will assist with the following:

-· Developing policies and procedures that will support the success of new interdisciplinary institutes.
+- Developing policies and procedures that support the success of new university-level centers and institutes.

-The position responsibilities will include working with the Vice President for Research and Economic Development, the Associate Vice President for Research, and other campus stakeholders (e.g., faculty, CoRE Fellows, the Research Council, Associate Deans for Research, and the Office of the Executive Vice President and Provost) to advance the initiatives above.
+The Faculty Fellow will work with the Vice President for Research and Economic Development, the Associate Vice President for Research, and other campus stakeholders (e.g., faculty, the Research Council, the Associate Deans for Research, and the Office of the Executive Vice President and Provost) to advance the initiatives above.

 The ideal candidate will be a full professor with a strong record of externally funded research; will be a dynamic, articulate representative of the research endeavor; and will be able to bring together diverse groups of researchers and community partners on a number of projects.
 Associate professors close to being considered for full professor are eligible for this position.
 The position reports to the Vice President for Research and Economic Development.